The Adams Family

 district, Gloucestershire, England

-Albinia attended the
+Albinia attended the Birkbeck School

-Birkbeck School of Art in London, under the headmastership of A. W.
+of Art in London, under the headmastership of A. W. Mason, and in 1909 she

-was awarded the Hardy prize for painting flowers from nature.
+awarded the Hardy prize for painting flowers from nature.

 1891: 1 Clifton Gardens,